East Mountain Open Space

 The Juan Tomas Open Space is named for the nearby village of Juan Tomas that was settled around 1860.
 This land became part of the Open Space system in 1983 and was part of the Elena Gallegos exchange lands from the USFS.

-At elevations ranging from 7,300' to 7,760', this 1,290 acre area is characterized by gently rolling pinon-juniper forests, with scattered stands of ponderosa pine trees, scrub oak thickets and several open meadows.
+At elevations ranging from 7,300 feet to 7,760 feet, this 1,290-acre area is characterized by gently rolling pinon-juniper forests, with scattered stands of ponderosa pine trees, scrub oak thickets and several open meadows.
 Mule deer and wild turkeys frequent this site and an occasional elk has been reported.

 There are no developed facilities at the Juan Tomas Open Space, although there is an extensive network of informal trails, many of which provide access to the adjacent USFS Oak Flat Picnic Area and beyond.
 The Ponderosa Trail is the main trail running diagonally across this property and is popular with horseback riders.

-From I-40 get off at the Tijeras exit on to Highway 337 (old south 14), go south approximately 10 miles, make a left on to Oak Flat Road, go east for about 2.2 miles, there will be an Open Space gate with regulation sign on the north side of the road.
+From Interstate 40. get off at the Tijeras exit on to Highway 337 (old south 14), go south approximately 9.1 miles, make a left on to Oak Flat Road, go east for about 2.2 miles, there will be an Open Space gate with regulation sign on the north side of the road.
 Parking is alongside Oak Flat Road.